nyboer/Simple-Knob-Strip-Maker/README.md

 # Simple Knob Strip Maker
- A max patch to automatically create images for pictctl, based on two images for knob and indicator
+ A Max Jitter patch that automatically creates images for pictctl, based on two images for knob and indicator
 ![Max patch for making animation frames for pictctl](media/patch_screenshot.png)